 Apple’s virtual personal assistant Siri can do a lot for anyone who wants to ask for her help.
 She can schedule appointments, tell you who’s winning the game, and get you tickets to the late show, among other things.

 One of the useful things that Siri can do is remember your relationships.
 Once you’ve told Siri who your wife is, you can ask her to send her a message.
 Same with your mom, dad, other family members and friends.
 We have a basic tutorial to help you teach Siri who your family is.

 The easiest way to teach Siri about your family relationships is to tell her.
-Touch and hold the Home button until Siri’s iconic purple microphone appears and makes a chime.
-Then say, “Call my mom.”
+Access Siri and say, “Call my mom.”
 Siri will then say, “ What is your mother’s name?”
 Say the full name of the contact you are assigning the relationship to and Siri will find the name and then say, “OK, do you want me to remember that [so-and-so] is your mother?”
 Confirm to save your Mom as a family member.

 Then, when you want to call or send a message to your mom, just activate Siri and say, “Call my mom,” or “Send a message to my mom,” and Siri will know who you are talking about.

 How to set friends and family in Siri’s memory

 Another way to go at it is to simply tell Siri “[so-and-so] is my [relationship].
 For example:

 Step 1: Access Siri like you normally would.

 Step 2: Tell Siri something like “Jeff Benjamin is my colleague.”